Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/03_RenderTargetsDesign.md

 # Conclusion

 ## Going with the nice interface #4 ?
 If I decide to go with #4 which has a really nice looking interface.
-The Renderer implementation for Vulkan will get much harder to manage especially with multi-thread command buffer recording and I think I'm not experienced/ready to implement this yet although it seems very appealing if done correctly, who cares if those lookups take some nano-seconds (hopefully :D).
+The Renderer implementation for Vulkan will get much harder to manage especially with multi-thread command buffer recording and I think I'm not experienced/ready to implement this yet although it seems very appealing if done correctly, who cares if those lookups take some micro-seconds (hopefully :D).

 Plus, if i implement this, going back becomes very hard, I need a middle ground implementation to stay happy for now and I need to know I can easily move to #4 solution which seems nice.